 'Easy' Is Relative

 The misconception of LSD is that it's easy.
-Yes, my long runs are at an easy pace and I can hold a conversation while I'm running.
+Yes, my long rides are at an easy pace and I can hold a conversation while I'm riding.
 But holding the correct aerobic effort four to six days a week, month after month, isn't easy.

 Frequency and repeatability are the two words I want you to think about when you train in the next few weeks.
 Continually ask yourself during the workout: Can I repeat this same workout tomorrow?
 If the answer is no, then back off immediately.
-Being able to consistently train week after week, month after month, and year after year will bring about the best chances for your continued improvement in triathlon.
-Taking a quote from father of distance running; the late Arthur Lydiard: "There is no easy way".
+Being able to consistently train week after week, month after month and year after year will bring about the best chances for your continued improvement.
+Taking a quote from father of distance running; the late Arthur Lydiard: "There is no easy way."